-Figure 5 Road infrastructure of Kaštel Kambelovac
+Figure 8 Road infrastructure of Kaštel Kambelovac

-3.1.3.2.
-Railway traffic
+3.1.4.2 Railway traffic

 The railway M604 goes through the Town of Kaštela from Split towards Knin or Zagreb (the so-called Lika railway).
 The railway is single-track, non-electrified, low-capacity, with a maximum permitted speed of 60 to 100 km/h with a limit of 35 to 60 km/h over switches in railway stations, and up to 60 to 70 km/h in arches.
 The management of railway infrastructure is regulated by the Railway Act (OG 32/19, 20/21), and is the responsibility of the Ministry of Maritime Affairs, Transport and Infrastructure.
-Moreover, the railway is not part of international and pan-European corridors.
+Moreover, the railway is not an integral part of international and pan-European corridors.
 According to the Transport Development Strategy of the Republic of Croatia 2014 - 2030, in the functional region of central Dalmatia, railway transport is less significant since its accessibility levels are not competitive in relation to the road system, therefore the main priority is to improve the links between railway stations in cities with public transport systems.
 In terms of improving accessibility to freight transport, the priority is to improve accessibility to ports in order to limit and possibly reduce the number of freight trucks in central and tourist areas.
 Therefore, the priority of the development of railway traffic in the Town of Kaštela is greater integration of the railway into the public transport system and its use in freight transport in order to reduce road traffic congestions, improve cost efficiency and reduce pollution.
+The following figure shows the railway route in the area of the Town of Kaštela.

-Figure 6 Railway stations within the suburban railway
+Figure 9 Railway stations within the suburban railway

-3.1.3.3.
-Air traffic
+3.1.4.3 Air traffic

-The Split Airport (Resnik) is located in the area of the Town of Kaštela and Trogir, and it covers an area of 95 ha, of which 75 ha is in the area of Kaštela, and 20 ha in the area of Trogir.
-In 2019, a new terminal was opened, and it covers an area of 3.6 ha.
+The Split Airport (Resnik) is also located in the area of the Town of Kaštela and the Town of Trogir, and it covers an area of 95 ha, of which 75 ha is in the area of Kaštela, and 20 ha in the area of Trogir.
+In 2019, a new terminal was opened, which covers an area of 3.6 ha.
 The Split Airport is the second largest and busiest airport in the Republic of Croatia; over three million passengers passed through it in 2019, which is an increase of 5.7% compared to 2018 and an increase of 88.4% compared to 2014.
 The largest number of passengers is recorded during the summer months, especially in July and August.

-Source: www.googlemaps.com
+Source: www.googlemaps.com, processed by the creator

-Figure 7 Satellite view of the Split Airport
+Figure 10 Satellite view of the Split Airport

-3.1.3.4.
-Maritime traffic
+3.1.4.4 Maritime traffic